 A Sling TV free trial, when available, is the best way to check out one of the best streaming services in the market.
 For cord-cutters, Sling is one of the best live TV services for getting rid of that expensive cable bill.
 But you may be wondering if it has all the channels you want, so it's a good idea to test it out before committing to a subscription.

-Sling starts at $30 a month and gives you access to programming as far-ranging as ESPN and CNN.
+After your first month, Sling (which is available on most of the best streaming devices) starts at $40 a month and gives you access to popular networks including ESPN and CNN.
 It also offers local broadcast networks in certain regions.
-And you can sign up for additional channels like Showtime and Starz.
-For more details about the service, read our Sling TV review.
+And you can sign up for additional extras like Showtime and Starz.
+Meanwhile, you can check out Sling TV deals for more information on the aforementioned discounts.

 Sling TV free trial: How to sign up

-1. On Sling.com, click on the orange box in the header image that says, "Watch 3 Days Free."
+1. On Sling.com, scroll down to Sling Orange, Blue and Orange & Blue, hover over an option and click the orange "Try Us Free" button.
 Note that Sling's terms of trial length are constantly changing, and it may also say "Get This Offer."